cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 Every component defined in the manifest file must be bound to a server.
 However, if you'd like configurations to apply to all your servers, you don't need to specify a server type.

-Servers can be deployed specifically to host a single component, be shared between multiple components (eg. Rails and MySQL on the same server) or be an external server (eg. using an external database).
+Servers can be deployed specifically to host a single component, be shared between multiple components (e.g. Rails and MySQL on the same server) or be an external server (e.g. using an external database).

 Here is an example of a server definition: